earai/packpack/README.md

 >you may see `ImportError: Version check of the existing lazylinker compiled file.
 Looking for version 0.211, but found None`.
 >Make sure you have the python-dev package installed appropriate to the python version!

+>NB the python3.8-tk package, which is necessary for matplotlib
+>to be able to render using the `tkagg` backend, may fail to install
+>if you already have e.g. python3-tk installed.